isaacs/node-graceful-fs/README.md

 * makes `lchmod` and `lchown` become noops, if not available.
 * retries reading a file if `read` results in EAGAIN error.

-On Windows, it retries renaming a file for up to one second if `EACCESS` or `EPERM` error occurs, likely because antivirus software has locked the directory.
+On Windows, it retries renaming a file for up to one second if `EACCES` or `EPERM` error occurs, likely because antivirus software has locked the directory.